sean-loong/MLA-Multi-modal-Layer-Wise-Interactive-Adapter-for-Stance-Detection-on-Social-Media/README.md

 ```

 # Acknowledges
-The code is implemented based on the excellent work: [Multi-Modal-Stance-Detection](https://github.com/Leon-Francis/Multi-Modal-Stance-Detection)
+The code is implemented based on the excellent work: [Multi-modal Stance Detection: New Datasets and Model](https://github.com/Leon-Francis/Multi-Modal-Stance-Detection)